jonascarpay/apecs/tutorials/GoingFast.md

 Now, let's cheat a little.
 In games with physics, you often want to keep a spatial hash of your entities.
 A spatial hash divides the space into regions, and tracks what entities are in what region.
-This allows you to perform spatial queries, which comes up _a lot_ in collision detection.
+This allows you to perform spatial queries, which comes up a lot in things like collision detection.
 Without a spatial hash, you often have no choice but to test the collisions for every possible pair of entities.

 Here's how we make one in apecs: